 It probably goes without saying, but Valentine’s Day doesn’t have to be celebrated on February 14.
-Since it’s on a Sunday this year, more people will likely celebrate on Friday or Saturday night.
+Since it’s on a Monday this year, more people will likely celebrate on Friday or Saturday night.

 Go out for dessert.
 Maybe Valentine’s Day is the day you splurge and go out for dinner, but restaurants are likely to be a max capacity and discounts could be hard to come by.
 If you have a favorite sweet shop, coffee shop or bar, that might be more fun – and probably less expensive.
 Plan a nice meal at home, then head out.

 You can also pick up sweets ahead of time.
 Not all of the local places will be open at night, so picking up a special dessert in advance is a good way to go.

 Make a playlist.
 It’s old-school, and maybe hopelessly dorky, but I can’t imagine anyone not liking that their significant other took the time to make a playlist for them.
 And it’s extremely inexpensive – and maybe even free if you’ve got a digital music subscription.
 (Amazon Prime members can also make use of thousands of songs Prime provides for free.)
 If you yourself are old-school and don’t have any digital music, burn a CD or play some records. 🙂

 Pick up roses or other flowers from the floral department of the grocery store.
 Whole Foods has brought back its Valentine’s Day roses deal for Prime members, and you can also usually find a deal on flowers at Aldi or Dillons.
 You have to DIY the bouquet, vase and ribbons, but that’s no step for a stepper.
 You can do this.
 You have Google and YouTube.